Malav5372/Edge2Mesh/Edge2Mesh/README.md

 ## Introduction:

 Welcome to Edge2Mesh, my flagship computer graphics project developed in JavaScript.
-Edge2Mesh is a versatile tool designed for 3D projection and visualization.
+Edge2Mesh is a versatile tool designed for 2D projection and visualization for 3D objects.
 It offers two primary types of projections: geometry edge projection and silhouette projection.
 Each projection type is equipped with a set of configurable metrics and controls, allowing you to fine-tune and optimize your 3D projections for various computer graphics tasks.

 ### Type 1: Geometry Edge Projection